elliottslaughter/integrity-checker/README.md

     This also applies to any live filesystem.
 Consider that a typical user will maintain continuity of data across possibly decades of hardware and filesystem upgrades.
 Every transition is an opportunity for silent data corruption.
-Better to be safe than sorry.
+This tool can provide peace of mind that integrity is preserved for long-lived data.

 The tool is designed around an especially stable database format so that if something were to happen, it would be relatively